gestalta/gestalta.github.io/_posts/shibari/9999-01-02-privatetuition.md

 <h2 class="information-text-h2"> Models / Partners</h2>

 You are very welcome to bring your own model, whether it is a partner or a friend to all lessons.
 If you don’t have anyone to bring and you’d like me to arrange a model for you, then I’m very happy to do so.
 Most models will charge a fee for their time, typically around £20 per hour, although this amount is at the discretion of the individual model.

+<em>"Can not recommend Gestalta enough for her private lessons - a wonderfully knowledgable and patient teacher able to tailer the classes to your needs!"</em> - M